MikaVainio/AffinityPublisherFISpelling/README.md

 The `hyph_fi_FI.dic` file contains instructions how to split words for hyphenation.
 There is also a character set definition on the 1st row.
 To hyphenate correctly this file must be installed to a certain folder in your system.
 See

 ## Installing files
 You can download dictionary files by clicking the green Code button on the top right-hand corner.
 Unzip the contents to Affinity's Dictionaries folder.
-In Windows you can find this location in Affinity Publisher, through `Edit - Preferences - Tools`.
+In **Windows** you can find this location in Affinity Publisher, through `Edit - Preferences - Tools`.

 ![image](https://user-images.githubusercontent.com/24242044/205483402-095cd467-d668-45f7-826c-2dee38fca26b.png)

-Open the folder by clicking `Open` then copy the unzipped files to this folder.
+Open the folder by clicking `Open` then copy the unzipped dictonary files to this folder.
+In **Windows** copy `fi_FI.aff`, `fi_FI.dic` and `hyph_fi_FI.dic`.
+If you are using **Mac** computer copy only `hyph_fi_FI.dic`.

 ## Tools for updating and cleaning the spelling dictionary
 The structure of `fi_FI.dic` is very simple: On the 1st row there is a word counter, and the rest contain words in an alphabetical order, one word per row.
 The purpose of this repository is to provide simple tools for adding, sorting, and removing duplicates from the spelling dictionary.
 With appropriate tools, the dictionary can be maintained and expanded to meet our requirements.
-Tools will be added as they are ready to be published.
-Some rough ideas written in Python can be found in the development branch.
-We hope we have some standalone tools with a GUI in the future.
-As tools are ready for use, instructions can be found on this repository's Wiki pages.
+All tools can be used from a single GUI.
+You can add words to the speling dictonary, maintain integrity of the dictionary and import words from **Joukahainen** dictionary.